What’s true about the evolution of marketing tactics, just like in publicly traded stocks, is their value (or impact) changes over time.

-Sponsoring a pro or college sports team is a shortcut to the hard work it takes to develop a unique selling point.
+Sponsoring a major college sports program is a shortcut to the hard work it takes to develop a unique selling point.

 You gain access to a team’s most valuable asset — their intellectual property.
 This means you can proclaim your business an official partner and incorporate their logos into your own advertising.